MarkAustinGrow/Angus-vibe/README.md

 1. Check that the video URLs in your songs table are valid and accessible
 2. Verify that your YouTube account has upload permissions
 3. Check for any quota limitations on your YouTube API usage

+### OpenAI API Issues

+If you encounter issues with OpenAI comment responses:

+1. Verify your OpenAI API key is correct in the `.env` file
+2. Check that your OpenAI account has sufficient credits
+3. If responses are not being generated, check the OpenAI API status at https://status.openai.com/
+4. Adjust the system prompt in `openai_utils.py` if you want to change the style or length of responses

 ## License